 Although it lacks the bass, one can count on it to be a companion in a situation where you have nothing but the phone and its speaker to rely on for the music or some youtube video.

 The camera app on Realme 5 Pro is swift to launch, and if you are an old Oppo user, there is nothing unfamiliar.
-The default app is supported by Quad camera setup on the rear side that comprises a 48MP wide-angle lens, an 8MP ultra-wide-angle camera, and two other lenses of 2MP each, for depth sensing and macro photography.
+The default app is supported by a Quad camera setup on the rear side that comprises a 48MP wide-angle lens, an 8MP ultra-wide-angle camera, and two other lenses of 2MP each, for depth sensing and macro photography.

 The app is simple, and every required control is placed on the front screen, which is easier to handle for taking some quick photos.
 Pictures with the standard settings came quite brilliant without compromising on the details.
 Colors were intense, and exposure looked balanced in the images that I captured under broad daylight.
 The standard mode worked equally good under the low light as the pictures didn’t catch too much noise.

-Realme’s version of ColorOs has Chroma Boost feature on the camera app, which is very similar to Dazzle Color in the Oppo.
-It enhances the contrast level, a little bit exposure at some points, and sharpen the image further, but in doing so, it goes beyond limit sometimes.
+Realme’s version of ColorOs has a Chroma Boost feature on the camera app, which is very similar to Dazzle Color in the Oppo.
+It enhances the contrast level, a little bit of exposure at some points, and sharpens the image further, but in doing so, it goes beyond the limit sometimes.
 To increase the visual appeal, it makes them unrealistic.

-Object mapping is not like an ordinary mid-ranger in the Realme 5 Pro, portraits with or without bokeh effect don’t get merged with the backgrounds even when the light is not entirely adequate.
+Object mapping is not like an ordinary mid-ranger in the Realme 5 Pro, portraits with or without the bokeh effect don’t get merged with the backgrounds even when the light is not entirely adequate.

 2MP macro lens doesn’t give as detailed and sharp results as the standard lens; however, it still performs decently well in contrast to the rival phones.

-The night is when things become challenging for the camera, noise creeps in, and even though an ultra night mode is useful, it compromises on a balance between the details and exposure level.
+The night is when things become challenging for the camera, noise creeps in, and even though an ultra night mode is useful, it compromises a balance between the details and exposure level.